Diversity and Inclusion Initiatives

 Students of Color at SLIS

-This organization, Students of Color at SLIS (SoCS) was founded in the Fall of 2015 in response to a call for a greater sense of community amongst graduate students of color at the Simmons School of Library and Information Sciences.
+Students of Color at SLIS (SoCS) was founded in the Fall of 2015 in response to a call for a greater sense of community amongst graduate students of color at the Simmons School of Library and Information Science.
 The purpose of the SoCS is to build and sustain a supportive community for graduate students of color that contributes to their academic development, social growth, and well-being.

 - Moonlight (2016 film) Showing

-- LGBTQ Book Drive and Pizza Party - Participants brought a LGBTQIA book to donate to the Prison Book Program as a "ticket" to dinner, and the group discussed why prisoners' rights are LGBTQIA rights.
+- LGBTQ Book Drive and Pizza Party: Participants brought a LGBTQIA book to donate to the Prison Book Program as a "ticket" to dinner, and the group discussed why prisoners' rights are LGBTQIA rights.

 Progressive Librarian's Guild